Uyugan: History

 Thousands of years before Spanish colonization, about a thousand people lived on fortified cliffs and hilltops scattered across today's Uyugan.
-The fortified settlements were called "Idiang" and derived from the Ivatan word "Idi" or "Idian" which means home or hometown.
-They belonged to the Ivatan tribes and spoke the same Ivatan language, but with a southern accent.
+The fortified settlements were called "Idiang", derived from the Ivatan word "Idi" or "Idian" which means home or hometown.
+They belonged to the Ivatan tribes and spoke the same Ivatan language, but with a different accent.

-The Ivatan tribes who called the place home farmed, where soil permitted, and they fished.
-They were also a boat-making and seafaring people, and they traded with neighbouring Taiwan to the North and Cagayan to the South.
+The Ivatan tribes who called the place home farmed - where the soil permitted - and fished.
+They were also a boat-making and seafaring people, and they traded with neighboring Taiwan to the north and Cagayan to the south.

 The Ivatan tribal settlements had a de facto tribal government, not very much different from that of tribal governments in the earlier stages of human evolution.
 The tribal settlement was headed by a chieftain with a deputy.

-Inter-tribal hostilities (Arap du Tukon) or War on the Hill were common in those days but for men only.
-Common law prohibited the harming of womenfolk who were the main providers of food in wartime.
+Inter-tribal hostilities (Arap du Tukon) or War on the Hill were common in those days, but was for men only.
+Customary law prohibited the harming of womenfolk, who were the main providers of food in wartime.

 In the late 1600s, Dominican missionaries landed in Batanes.
-The native people were in the beginning not all that welcoming to the early Spanish colonizers, but slowly they were able to adopt themselves to the Spanish ways.
-The Spaniards had very different lifestyles, beliefs, and traditions than the Ivatan tribes.
-They didn't understand the native peoples' social customs, generous nature, religious beliefs, or love of the land.
+The native inhabitants were, in the beginning, hostile to the early Spanish colonizers.
+Slowly, they were able to adopt themselves to Spanish rule.
+The Spaniards had lifestyles, beliefs, and traditions that were different from what the Ivatan tribespeople were accustomed.
+Neither were able to completely understand the other's social customs, nature, religious beliefs, or love of the land.

-According to church records, the first mass and baptism in the islands was celebrated in what is now Imnajbu in Uyugan.

-The Spanish missionaries, finding the conditions harsh in Batanes, there were attempts to resettle the Ivatans in Cagayan, but they always found their way home - they sailed back to Batanes.
+According to church records, the first mass and baptism in the islands were celebrated in what is now Imnajbu in Uyugan.
+The Spanish missionaries, finding the conditions harsh in Batanes, attempted to resettle the Ivatans in Cagayan, but they always found their way home, sailing back to Batanes.